Good Practices

 Use Case Packages

-Big enterprise systems might consist of dozens of use cases, and it is not the best strategy to store them all in a flat structure.
+Big enterprise systems might consist of dozens of use cases, and storing them all in a flat structure is not the best strategy.
 It is a good practice to put related use cases together into separate packages.
-For example, use cases related to invoices would be placed in the "Invoice management" package, while use cases dealing with customers would go to the "Customers" package.
-As we recommended to limit the number of scenario steps to 9, the same rule applies to the number of use cases in each package.
-Hence, the packages remain narrow, and all use cases from the package will fit into a single use case diagram.
+For example, use cases related to invoices would be placed in the "Invoice management" package, while use cases dealing with customers would go into the "Customers" package.
+Just as we recommended limiting the number of scenario steps to 9, the same rule applies to the number of use cases in each package.
+Hence, the packages remain narrow, and all use cases from a package will fit into a single use case diagram.

 No Extend, Include, Inheritance